std282/mdromgen-old/README.md

 ```

 It introduces a little bit of overhead, so you might want to define single
 interrupt handler at compile time.
-It is possible, and soon there will be library
+It is certainly possible, and soon there will
-for that.
+be library for that.

 ## ROM info